EVENT DETAILS

 A widely sought-after speaker, workshop facilitator, and collaborator who has earned local, national and international recognition for his leadership in advancing understandings about the multi-faceted impact of publicly engaged scholarship in the university of the 21st century, Tim was recognized by the University of Illinois College of Education with its 2018 Distinguished Alumni Award.

-For more information see his webpages at http://timeatman.com.
+For more information about Dr. Eatman, see his webpage at http://timeatman.com.